Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Applications and Results

 \subsection{Overview of Evaluation Strategy}

 We evaluate Simulation-Grounded Neural Networks (SGNNs) across forecasting, inference, regression, and classification tasks spanning multiple scientific domains.
-Our experiments are designed to assess four core capabilities: (i) generalization to real-world prediction under limited or noisy data, (ii) supervised learning for unobservable scientific parameters via synthetic supervision, (iii) applicability across domains and task types, and (iv) the role of mechanistic grounding in driving model performance.
+Our experiments are designed to test the key capabilities of the SGNN framework.